Are you doing your share in this glorious work of Tikun Olam or are you one who prefer to exclude and throw stones? The choice is yours.

 At the time of Noah, the only way to eliminate these negative forces was to destroy those perpetrating the evils, human kind.
 Due to human perversions all terrestrial life had become contaminated.
 Hence the Holy One declared He would wash away all life from the earth.
 Similar cleansings had happened before.

-During these early days the people knew what they were doing.
+During these early days of our Olam Hazeh or world order the people knew what they were doing.
 The stories of Adam and Chavah were remembered, but each person, enraged by narcissism, sought only his or her own desires.
 The Torah recounts how HaShem warned these people, encouraging them to abandon their evil deeds.
 There are repeated references to G-d's awareness of man's wickedness starting from chapter 6 verse 5.